roshnet/flask-stuff/README.md

 # flask-stuff
-Flask related stuff, from learning to project-based-learning
+Flask related stuff, from plain learning to project-based-learning